• Tel: +44(0)1479 821248

 During our last morning at Crooked Tree we offer birding close to our accommodation at a scrubby, savannah-type habitat to find such interesting birds as American Redstart, Hooded Oriole, Indigo Bunting and Groove-billed Ani.
 We also seek Vermillion and Fork-tailed Flycatcher, Aztec/Olive-throated Parakeet, Yucatan Jay, Yucatan Woodpecker, Boat-billed Flycatcher, Canivet’s Emerald, Grace’s Warbler and Red-winged Blackbird.

 Later, we leave this flat area and travel towards the hilly region of the Cayo district, in southwest Belize, in the forested and undulating Mountain Pine Ridge area.
 A straight drive without stopping and birding would be about two hours, though alongside some of the dirt-roads we stop to check out flowery bushes and sunny roadside places, great for hummingbirds.
 Our accommodation is at a beautiful location in a valley from where you have an armchair view of not just the lush forests around the hills, but also various species at the garden feeders.
-Overnight Mountain Pine Ridge
+Overnight Mountain Pine Ridge or similar

 Day 9: Monday 24 November - Mountain Pine Ridge